 - The Daun – 305 Ly Tu Trong, District 1 – Great halal restaurant managed by a Singaporean Muslim,

-- Baba’s Kitchen – Coming soon to District 2.
+- Baba’s Kitchen – Delivery kitchen only.

 - Quan An 64 – 641 Nguyen Trai, District 5 (At the Cholon Mosque) – another halal favorite offering Vietnamese and Malaysian food.
 I love the curry rice dishes there.